myrubapa/DefinitelyTyped/angularjs/README.md

 # AngularJS Definitions Usage Notes

+## Referencing AngularJS definition files in your code

+To do that, simply add `/// <reference path="angular.d.ts" />` at the top of your code.

+That will make available to your code all interfaces AngularJS' main module **ng** implements, as well as the **AUTO** module.

+If you are including other AngularJS' modules in your code, like **ngResource**, just like you needed to include the additional module implementation file in your code, _angular-resource.js_, you will also need to reference the definitions file related to that module.
+Your code would then have the following definitions files reference:

+    /// <reference path="angular.d.ts" />
+    /// <reference path="angular-resource.d.ts" />

+Having these modules in separated files is actually good because they sometimes either augment or modify some of **ng**'s interfaces, and thus those differences should only be available to you when you really need them.
+Also, it forces you to explicit what you're going to be using.

+The following extra definition files are available for referencing:

 * angular-resource.d.ts (for the **ngResource** module)
 * angular-route.d.ts (for the **ngRoute** module)
 * angular-cookies.d.ts (for the **ngCookies** module)